thefilesareinthecomputer/restaurant_data_simulators/README.md

 ### Features (Current)
 - Interactive dashboard for visualizing sales data
 - Data pipeline for generating synthetic sales data
-- Data pipeline for converting CSV data to Parquet format
+- Data pipeline for converting CSV data to Parquet format using brotli compression for storage efficiency
 - Dockerfile for containerizing the app

 ### Feature additions (Roadmap)